Matthew Donald Umhofer, Partner

 Matthew thrives on handling challenging matters.
 Helping clients navigate rough waters.
 Finding creative ways to solve complicated legal problems.
 Trying hard cases.
 In criminal and civil cases alike, Matthew has developed an impressive record:

-You can hear Matthew in action here at 12:54, and watch him here and here.
+You can hear Matthew in action here at 12:54, and watch him here, here, and here at 13:05.

 In his spare time, Matthew swims in the ocean, plays guitar, and sings—none of which he does particularly effectively.
 His two teenage daughters occasionally tolerate him.